mediaflowcom/integration-wagtail/README.md

       	}
       }

+- Tell Wagtail to use our custom image model (Create the variable if it does not exist in base.py)

+    WAGTAILIMAGES_IMAGE_MODEL = 'mediaflowimage.MfImage'

 - Tell Wagtail to use our custom image form (Create the variable if it does not exist in base.py)

     WAGTAILIMAGES_IMAGE_FORM_BASE = 'mediaflowimage.forms.MfImageForm'